jhajagos/TransformDBtoHDF5ML/documentation/README.md

 ## Running the HDF5 container mapper script

-Once the JSON mapping file is written.
+Once the mapping file is complete the matrix mapper script can be run.
 ```bash
 python build_hdf5_matrix_from_document.py -a data_file_base_name -b batch_dict.json -c data_template.json
 ```
+It is recommended when developing the matrix mapping file to run a small subset of the data.

-The command requires a batch file that is generated by the mapper script.
+The mapper scripts requires a batch file that is generated by the mapper script.
 ```json
 [
     {